andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 ## What is a level?

-Each test will run the code under test by calling it via an interface, and may also insert test code via "seams"[1].
+Each test will run the code under test by calling it via an interface, and may also insert test code via "seams"[Feathers].
 Choosing a "level" for your tests simply means deciding what group of interfaces and seams you will use to invoke the code under test.

-[1] TODO test seams Fowler?

 Examples of test levels include: